 In 2012, a resident of Illinois managed to break a world record by peeling and consuming 8 whole bananas in 60 seconds.

-A banana is made of about 75% water, which isn’t very much compared to other healthy wonders like the cucumber or radish which has 96% and 95% respectively.
+Bananas are made of about 75% water, which isn’t very much compared to other healthy wonders like the cucumber or radish, which has 96% and 95% respectively.

-In 2018, a banana plant hidden in a Yorkshire van hire company’s office actually started to sprout fruit after being dormant for an entire decade.
+In 2018, a banana plant was hidden in a Yorkshire van hire company’s office, which actually started to sprout fruit after being dormant for an entire decade.

-The banana is produced asexually because it’s a sterile species, which makes it basically a clone of elder.
+The banana is produced asexually because it’s a sterile species, making it basically a clone of the elder.

-The Latin name for banana is “musa sapientum” which translates to fruit of the wise men.
+The Latin name for banana is “musa sapientum,” which translates to the fruit of the wise men.

 A “Banana Republic” is a region that is solely sufficient on one single resource for its income.

-Leather products like handbags or shoes can be polished with the inside of a banana skin, simply rub it on and wipe off with a rag.
+Leather products like handbags or shoes can be polished with the inside of banana peels, rub them on and wipe them off with a cloth.

-The 2014, Ig Nobel Prize in Physics was won by a team who discovered the reason why bananas are so slippery.
+The 2014 Ig Nobel Prize in Physics was won by a team who discovered why bananas are so slippery.
 As it turns out, it is all down to the polysaccharide molecules in the peel, a substance also found in our joints.

-We all know bananas flavoring tastes nothing like a real banana, but according to a Gros Michel cultivator (the original commercial banana), the artificial flavor does taste very similar to this variety.
+We all know banana flavoring tastes nothing like a real banana.
+Still, according to a Gros Michel cultivator (the original commercial banana), the artificial flavor does taste very similar to this variety.

-In Cairo you can buy papyrus from market stalls which is most often built from banana leaves.
+In Cairo, you can buy papyrus from market stalls which are most often built from banana leaves.

-So there we have it, 30 facts to make you go bananas about, well… bananas.
+So there we have it, 30 fun banana facts to make you go bananas about, well… bananas.

-The humble curved fruit has an amazing array of health benefits and is actually invaluable in the hunt for the perfect prosthetic.
+The yellow banana has an amazing array of health benefits and is invaluable in hunting for the perfect prosthetic.